ncsu-decifr/decifr-rest/README.md

 # decifr-rest
 DeCIFR REST server

-The REST server to can be used to retrieve tree information from cifr PhyloXML files.
+The REST server to can be used to retrieve tree information from metadata enhanced Phyloxml (.mep) files.

 ## Installation